php-soap/psr18-attachments-middleware/README.md

 use Soap\Psr18AttachmentMiddleware\Attachment\Attachment;

 // Your request can now contain Attachments directly:
-// These attachments will be automatically added to the AttachmentStorage and a <xop:Include> element will be added to your request instead.
+// These attachments will be automatically added to the AttachmentStorageInterface and a <xop:Include> element will be added to your request instead.
 $yourSoapPayload = (object) [
     'file' => Attachment::create(
         'your.pdf',